Arizona Minimum Coverage Car Insurance: Requirements and Costs (November 2024)

 The Arizona Department of Transportation (ADOT) will be notified of your lack of insurance through the state's electronic insurance verification system.
 If you continue to drive without insurance, you could face penalties, including fines, license suspension and vehicle impoundment.

 To obtain new coverage after a cancellation, shop around for insurance quotes from different companies.
 In Arizona, there is no specific government program like TexasSure for drivers struggling to get insured.
-But Arizona car owners may look into the Arizona Automobile Insurance Plan, which helps high-risk drivers get the required coverage.
+However, Arizona car owners may look into the Arizona Automobile Insurance Plan, which helps high-risk drivers get the required coverage.

 uninsured icon